DouweHorsthuis/EEG-quality-analysis/README.md

 **Readme files** are files with information filled out by the person collecting data.
 You can find an example [by clicking here](https://github.com/DouweHorsthuis/EEG-quality-analysis/blob/main/testing/xxxx%20F.A.S.T.%20Response%20Task%20x-xx-xxxx%20README.txt).
-If matlab cannot find the readme file or some of the information inside it it will add more promts to get the same information, but manually.
+If MATLAB cannot find the readme file or some of the information inside it it will add more prompts to get the same information, but manually.
 Just like explained above.

 ## Functions explained